QUT-AMS/Constitution/Role-Descriptions.md

  - Ensures all graphics align with club branding guidelines and maintain a consistent look and feel.
  - Creates templates for social media posts, newsletters, and slide decks.
  - Supports the Slide Deck Officer (Events Team) by providing branded visual elements and design assets.
- - Maintains an organized library of design templates and reusable graphics.
+ - Maintains an organised library of design templates and reusable graphics.

 ## Reels & Video Officer